suriyun-production/mmorpg-kit-docs/docs/pages/102-game-instance-and-relates-data.md

 ## UI Scene Gameplay

-This is collection of an UIs which will be shown in gameplay scene, so you can change an UIs here, you can find `CanvasGameplay` (in `Project` tab)  to see how I setup it or duplicate it to customize UIs based on the demo UIs to make your own UIs, set it to `Game Instance -> Ui Scene Gameplay Prefab` or `Game Instance -> Ui Scene Gameplay Mobile Prefab` if it's going to be used with mobile platforms
+This is collection of an UIs which will be shown in gameplay scene, so you can change an UIs here, you can find `CanvasGameplay` (in `Project` window)  to see how I setup it or duplicate it to customize UIs based on the demo UIs to make your own UIs, set it to `Game Instance -> Ui Scene Gameplay Prefab` or `Game Instance -> Ui Scene Gameplay Mobile Prefab` if it's going to be used with mobile platforms